saifulislam05/fwt-5-css/README.md

 # Amazon Home Page Clone W-T-5

+## Hosted Link
+You can view the project live at [View Live Project](https://saifulislam05.github.io/fwt-5-css/)
 ## Project Description
 The "Amazon Home Page Clone" is a web page project that replicates the layout and design of the Amazon homepage.
 It features a header section with navigation links, a search bar, and user account information.
 The project also includes a banner section showcasing various links, and a product category section with responsive product cards.